Who are we?

 Kāpiti Music Centre Board

-The Music Centre is run by a our Board of Trustees who employ a Manager, Jill Duncan.
+The Music Centre is run by our Board of Trustees who employ a Manager, Amanda Kemp.

-At present our board members are Rae Lutman (Chairperson), Ruth McGregor (Treasurer), Amanda Kemp (Tutor rep and Secretary), James Harman, and Chris Presto.
+At present our board members are Tony Iacoppi (Chairperson), Ruth McGregor (Treasurer), Andy Russell, (Tutor Rep), Ann White, Caz Bartholomew, and Jon Smith.